 Sam died in Houston and was survived by his wife, Sandra, and his 3 children from a previous marriage, Adam, Barbara, and Carol.
 Sam’s Will left his entire estate to his wife, but Adam, Barbara, Carol, and Dexter (Sam’s best friend from childhood) decide to contest the Will.

-In the example above, Sandra, Adam, Barbara, and Carol are all interested persons under the Texas Probate Code because they either receive a bequest under the Will, or they are heirs of Sam’s at law as if he died without a Will.
+In the example above, Sandra, Adam, Barbara, and Carol are all interested persons under the Texas Estates Code because they either receive a bequest under the Will, or they are heirs of Sam’s at law as if he died without a Will.
 Dexter, however, does not stand to benefit from Sam’s estate in any way, and he is therefore not an interested person who could contest the Will.

 What Court Handles Probate & Guardianship Cases in Texas?